webern-unibas-ch/.github/profile/README.md

 - [awg-app](https://github.com/webern-unibas-ch/awg-app): The main repository that includes the source for the AWG online edition app.
 - [awg-utils](https://github.com/webern-unibas-ch/awg-utils): The repository that holds some utility scripts for conversions, etc.
+- [awg-website](https://github.com/webern-unibas-ch/awg-website): The repository that holds the static code of the AWG project website.
 - [awg-ng-website](https://github.com/webern-unibas-ch/awg-ng-website): The repository that holds an experimental re-coding of the AWG project website in Angular (beta).

 ## 📋 Data